fullmetalbrackets/blog/src/pages/blog/setting-up-jellyfin-in-docker.md

 <a href="/img/blog/jellyfin4.png" target="_blank"><img src="/img/blog/jellyfin4.png" alt="Screenshot of adding a folder to the Jellyfin movie library." /></a>

 On the following page you can set up remote access to Jellyfin, meaning whether other devices will be able to access Jellyfin.
-You'll need the line `JELLYFIN_PublishedServerUrl=192.168.0.100` (replacing with your own IP) under `env` in your `docker-compose.yml` file for it to work.
-If you have that, then check the box _Allow remote connections to this server_, but leave unchecked _Enable automatic port mapping_ unless you want to access Jellyfin from outside your network.
-(You'll additionally need to open port 8096 on your router for that.)
+Check the box _Allow remote connections to this server_, but leave unchecked _Enable automatic port mapping_ unless you want to access Jellyfin from outside your network.
+(You'll additionally need to open port 8096 on your router for that.
+I don't suggest it.)
 Then click _Next_.

 <a href="/img/blog/jellyfin5.png" target="_blank"><img src="/img/blog/jellyfin5.png" alt="Screenshot of set up remote access in Jellyfin." /></a>